srabon0/bloomingdale-client/README.md

 ### `Live site`

+Open [BloomingDale](https://bloomingdale-inventory.web.app/) to view it in your browser.
-Open [https://bloomingdale-inventory.web.app/](https://bloomingdale-inventory.web.app/) to view it in your browser.
+Open [BloomingDale Server](https://glacial-dawn-34678.herokuapp.com/) to view it in your browser.

 See the demo in the link.